Low-tension coil

 A low-tension coil is an electrical device used to create a spark across the points of an ignitor on early-1900s gasoline engines, generally flywheel engines, hit-and-miss engines, and other engines of that era.
 In modern electronic terms, a low-tension coil is simply a large inductor, an electrical device that stores energy for brief periods.
 The term "low tension" was the terminology of the day used to differentiate it from the term "high tension" and generally meant "low voltage" (tension) as opposed to "high voltage" (tension).
 High-tension coils produce high voltages, generally meant to produce a spark across a spark plug.

 Construction

 A low-tension coil consists of an iron core that has wire wrapped around it.
 The size of the iron core, the number of turns of wire, and the size of the wire determine the electrical properties of the coil.
 Terminals are provided to connect the coil into the ignition circuit.
-The wood ends are provided for mechanical stability, to provide for the terminal placement and to hold the wire on the coil over time.
-A cloth or tape covering is provided to protect the windings.

-The iron core should be a bundle of thinly insulated iron wires, or flat thin sheets like those in a transformer, to prevent losses and heating from current that would be induced in a solid rod.
+Wood end-pieces are added for mechanical stability, for terminal placement and to hold the wire onto the coil.
+Further, the windings are protected with a cloth or tape covering.
+To minimize losses and heating from induced current, the iron core should no be solid but constructed from a bundle of thinly insulated wires or thin sheets.